Triumph Twenty One

 The Triumph Twenty One (also known as the 3TA) is a standard motorcycle made by Triumph Engineering Co Ltd in Coventry.
 The Model Twenty One was the first of the Triumph unit construction twin cylinder motorcycles.
-Rebranded as the Triumph 3TA in 1959 it continued in production until 1966 when it was survived by the Triumph T90, its sports version.
+Rebranded as the Triumph 3TA in 1959, it was in production until 1966.
+Production of the Triumph T90, a sports version of the 3TA, continued after that.

 Development

 Launched in 1957 the Model Twenty One was the first of the Triumph unit construction twin cylinder motorcycles from the Meriden factory.
 With a capacity of 349 cc, the engine was a classic Edward Turner design with a 360 degree crankshaft, twin gear driven camshafts and twin plunger oil pump.
 The cylinder block was cast iron with an alloy head and separate rocker boxes.
 The engine was dry sump lubrication and there was a single Amal Monobloc carburettor.
 Drive was by a conventional four speed gearbox, with a right foot gear lever.